Snigelson/pytimex/README.md

 ## pytimex - Timex Data Link watch library

-Python libraries for generating and transmitting data to the Timex Data Link series of watches using optical data tramsission.
-Currently only the protocol for the original Data Link (50 or 70?) is implemented.
+Python libraries for generating and transmitting data to the Timex Data Link series of watches using optical data tramsission, an Arduino sketch fully able to replace the Notebook Adapter as well as work with this library, and software for capturing and decoding packets from the original software.

+Currently, the protocol for the original Data Link (50 and 70) is implemented fully, the 150 and 150s partially, and the Ironman Triathlon is being worked on.

 There is a guide [written by dfries] (https://github.com/dfries/datalink_ironman/blob/github_submodules/datalink/70.txt)